Patching container images with HarborGuard automation

 Integrating vulnerability scanning tools

 HarborGuard accepts multiple scanner outputs.
 I plug in Trivy for quick layer scans and Grype for package accuracy.
 Syft helps generate SBOMs.
-My integration pattern:
+My integration pattern is:

 - Run scanner jobs on image push and on a nightly cron.